 The Applied Composites Company ceased operation at the site in 2005.
 In 2008, the City Council adopted a Comprehensive Plan Amendment with future land use and development recommendations for the site and the surrounding neighborhood.
-The City Council approved the Planned Unit Development (PUD) for the project on January 7, 2013 and approved the Final Plat of Subdivision on April 15, 2013.
+The City Council approved a Planned Unit Development (PUD) Ordinance and Redevelopment Agreement for the project on January 7, 2013.
+The Final Plat of Subdivision was approved by City Council on April 15, 2013.

 Lexington Homes has hired Huff and Huff as their environmental consultant.
-Huff and Huff has installed monitoring wells on the site, performed necessary sampling, and completed and submitted the necessary documentation required for enrollment into the Illinois Environmental Protection Agency's (IEPA) Site Remediation Program (SRP).
-On October 4, 2013, the project site was officially accepted into the IEPA's Site Remediation program.
-Currently, Huff and Huff is in the process of drafting up the Site Investigation Work Plan and intends to submit this to the IEPA by the end of the year.
+Huff and Huff has installed monitoring wells on the site, performed sampling, and completed and submitted the necessary documentation required for enrollment into the Illinois Environmental Protection Agency's (IEPA) Site Remediation Program (SRP).
+On October 4, 2013, the project site was officially accepted into the IEPA's Site Remediation Program.
+The Site Remediation Plan has been has been approved by the IEPA.
+Per the approved plan, additional sampling has been performed on the site and the developer is currently in the process of working with the IEPA.

-Lexington's Engineer, WBK Associates, is completing revisions to the Final Engineering Plans and anticipates submitting the revised on-site and off-site plans in the near future for review and approval by City staff.
-Pending approval, WBK will then submit permit applications to the IEPA for the construction of the sanitary sewer and water main.
+Lexington's Engineer, WBK Associates, has submitted revised Final Engineering Plans for review by City staff.
+Pending City staff approval, WBK will then submit permit applications to the IEPA for the construction of the sanitary sewer and water main.